SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "That's good, but I don't think you should worry, I think you're doing a great job," Fluttershy said.

-"Thanks," Pinkie said as she missed, pushing the needle through in the wrong spot, "sorry..."
+"Thanks," Pinkie said as she missed, pushing the needle through in the wrong spot.
+"Sorry..."

 "It's okay, just pull it out and continue from where it should be," Fluttershy said.